Nielsen TV Ratings

 Nielsen has spent decades developing its audience measurement system, but there are several factors to consider when reading the numbers.
 Nielsen depends on people to accurately record their viewing habits.
 In some parts of the country, that includes filling out paper diaries that have to be mailed.

 People can make mistakes and write down the wrong channel or forget to fill out the diary completely.
-Sample sizes are small.
+The sample sizes are small.
 Nielsen can't monitor every home in a city, much less the entire country, so it chooses a small number of people to represent the nation.

 How the Networks and Advertisers Interpret the Ratings